 \subsection{Examples of TCs via covering graph maps}

 \begin{example} For $r>1$, the prism graph $C_{4r}\square K_2$ is a $r$-covering graph of $Q_3$ via an $r$-fold from $C_{4r}\square K_2$, where $C_{4r}$ is a $(4r)$-cycle, so that Theorem~\ref{fold} applies from the TC of $Q_3$ in Example~\ref{q3} represented on the right side of Figure~\ref{cubo}.
-In particular, Figure~\ref{tacuari} shows a $\beta$-$\gamma$-reduction from a lacunar STC $\mu$ to an equitable TC $\mu'$ in $C_8\square K_2$, passing from $(\beta,\gamma)(\mu)=(4,4)$ to $(\beta,\gamma)(\mu')=(0,0)$.
+Figure~\ref{tacuari} shows a $\beta$-$\gamma$-reduction sequence from a lacunar STC $\mu$ into an EqTC $\mu'$ of $C_8\square K_2$, passing from $(\beta,\gamma)(\mu)=(4,4)$ to $(\beta,\gamma)(\mu')=(0,0)$.
 We notice that $\mu$ on the right of the figure is efficient, result extendable to every prism $C_{4r}\square K_2$, that is: a efficient TC exists on any such prism.
 (See also the concept of {\it efficient total coloring} in \cite{prev}).
 A similar immediate equitable conclusion like the one for $\mu$ cannot be carried out by departing from the dodecahedral graph as a 2-cover of the Petersen graph, as seen in the following example. \end{example}

 \begin{example} The Petersen graph $Pet$ is the unique $(3,5)$-cage \cite[p.
 175]{Harary} as well as the unique $(3,5)$-Moore graph.
 The intersection array of $Pet$ is $\{3,2;1,1\}$.
 It is the only distance transitive cubic graph which is a snark.
 We use its representation in~\cite[Fig. 1]{O} to show a TC $\mu$ on it in the lower-left of Figure~\ref{petdod}.
-A listing showing the cardinalities of the $\mu'$-classes shows that this TC is in fact an equitable TC, where each row of the listing is of the form ``color$(|V^c|+|E^c|=|Q_3^c|)$", with $c\in\chi(3)$ standing for color and $|V^c|,|E^c|$ and $|Pet^c|$ standing for the cardinalities of the vertex, edge and element subsets of the $\mu'$-class of $c$.
+A listing showing the cardinalities of the $\mu'$-classes shows that this TC is in fact an EqTC, where each row of the listing is of the form $c(|V^c|+|E^c|=|Q_3^c|)$, with $c\in\chi(3)$ standing for color and $|V^c|,|E^c|$ and $|Pet^c|$ standing for the cardinalities of the vertex, edge and element (vertex or edge) subsets of the $\mu'$-class of $c$.
 The listing thus is $i(2+4=6)$, for $i=0,1,2$ and $(3(4+3=7)$ for $i=3$.
 We resume this by writing $Pet(|Pet^0|,|Pet^1|,|Pet^2|,|Pet^3|)=Pet(6,6,6,7)=Pet(6^37)$.
-As a result, no need of a $\gamma$-reduction for $\mu$ is necessary.
+As a result, no $\gamma$-reduction for $\mu$ is necessary, too.

 Theorem~\ref{fold} insures that the dodecahedral graph $Dod$, namely the Platonic graph corresponding to the connectivity of the vertices of a dodecahedron, which is a cubic symmetric graph isomorphic to the generalized Petersen graph $GP(10,2)$ and has LCF notation $[10,7,4,-4,-7,10,-4,7,-7,4]^2$ and intersection array of $\{3,2,111;111,2,3\}$, admits a TC $\phi^{-1}(\mu)$ (via a covering graph map $\phi:Dod\rightarrow Pet$), however not equitable, as exemplified to the right of the arrow from the listing for $\mu$ in $Pet$ (below its representation in Figure~\ref{petdod}), showing the corresponding listing for the $Dod$ and from which is deduced that $\gamma(\phi^{-1}(\mu))=2$.
 No $\gamma$-reduction is feasible from such TC in order to reduce $\gamma(\mu)$.